 Cancer.Net Mobile: The free Cancer.Net mobile app allows you to securely record the time and severity of your child's symptoms and side effects.

-ASCO Answers Managing Pain: Get this 36-page booklet about the importance of pain relief that includes a pain tracking sheet to record how pain affects your child.
-This free booklet is available as a PDF, so it is easy to print out.
+ASCO Answers Managing Pain: Get this 32-page booklet about the importance of pain relief that includes a pain tracking sheet to record how pain affects your child.
+This free booklet is available as a PDF, so it is easy to print.

-ASCO Answers Fact Sheets: Read 1-page fact sheets on diarrhea, constipation, and rash that provide a tracking sheet to record the details of the side effect.
+ASCO Answers Fact Sheets: Read 1-page fact sheets on anxiety and depression, constipation, diarrhea, and rash that provide a tracking sheet to record details about the side effect.
 These free fact sheets are available as a PDF, so it is easy to print, fill out, and give to your health care team.

 The next section in this guide is Follow-up Care.
 It explains the importance of checkups after your child finishes cancer treatment.
 Use the menu to choose a different section to read in this guide.